-- A. Mineral Area College shall sponsor a variety of student activities ranging from cultural and social to recreational events. - B. Such sponsored student club and/or organizational activities must be under the direction of faculty or staff personnel appointed by the appropriate administrator. - C. All student club and/or organizational activities should be consistent with that club or organization's stated philosophy, purposes, and objectives. - D. All student club and/or organizational activities/fundraisers must be approved by the Dean of Students. - E. Policies and procedures for student activities, events, and fundraising guidelines are available upon request from the office of the Dean of Students or the Director of Student Activities.
+- D. All student club and/or organizational activities should be consistent with the club or organization's stated philosophy, purposes, and objectives on file. - E. All student club and/or organizational activities/fundraisers must be approved by the Dean of Students. - F. Policies and procedures for student activities, events, and fundraising guidelines are available upon request from the office of the Dean of Students or the Recruitment and Student Life Specialist.